 Discover six LGBT media outlets in Latin America

-Sherlock Communications > Latest Posts > Diversity > Discover six LGBT media outlets in Latin America
+Sherlock Communications > Latest Posts > Communication in Latin America > Discover six LGBT media outlets in Latin America

 Latin America is home of a rich cultural and social diversity, and is also notable for its vibrant LGBTQIAP+ community, which has been gaining more space in today ‘s society.
 With that in mind, communication takes on the role of building bridges between the queer community and the society in general, fighting against discrimination, promoting inclusivity and amplifying marginalized voices.